 BuddyPress is a collection of WordPress MU plugins designed for social networking, it helps to extended profiles, private messaging, friends lists, groups, a messaging system and an activity stream similar to the status update facilities on sites such as Twitter and Facebook.
-BuddyPress can not be use in single-server version of WordPress.
+BuddyPress cannot be used in a single-server version of WordPress.

 Nowadays lots of developers experimenting and writing about BuddyPress.
 Today I am compiling a latest list of excellent Pluings (included in BuddyPress pack), hacks and Tutorials.